-Today’s episode is going to be a solocast – just you and me exploring a topic with some real depth – and my hope is that you will find today’s discussion particularly valuable as you look to double down on the growth of your business during the second, third, and fourth quarters of 2019 – and doubling down on your thought leadership – sharing the depth of your expertise – ought to be one of your core strategies.
+Today’s episode is going to be a solocast about The ROI of Thought Leadership.
+A solocast is just you and me exploring a topic with some real depth – and my hope is that you will find today’s discussion particularly valuable as you look to double down on the growth of your business during the second, third, and fourth quarters of 2019 – and doubling down on your thought leadership – sharing the depth of your expertise – ought to be one of your core strategies.

 So for today – I am going to share what I think is the recipe behind the ROI of Thought Leadership.
 But I do want to warn you – once I’m finished with this recording – it will likely be one of my longest, deepest solocasts ever.
 So buckle in, Onward Nation – we’re going to be together for a while on this one.
 I’m doing that because I wanted to make this discussion super meaty so it could be helpful to you – and candidly – I really hate lessons that just skim the surface – and my guess is…you do, too.

 So get ready for the deep dive.